HajoRijgersberg/OM/README.md

 ## <a name="om"></a>Ontology of units of Measure (OM)

-The OM ontology provides classes, instances, and properties that represent the different concepts used for defining and using measures and units.
-It includes, for instance, common units such as the SI units metre (`om:metre`) and kilogram (`om:kilogram`), but also units from other systems of units such as the mile (`om:mile`) or nautical mile (`om:nauticalMile-International`).
-For many application areas it includes more specific units and quantities, such as the unit of the Hubble constant: km/s/Mpc `om:kilometrePerSecond-TimePerMegaparsec`, or the quantity viable count `om:ViableCount`.
+The OM ontology provides classes, instances, and properties that represent the different concepts used for defining and using units and quantities.
+It includes, for instance, common units such as the SI units metre (`om:metre`) and kilogram (`om:kilogram`), and units from other systems of units such as the mile (`om:mile`) and the nautical mile (`om:nauticalMile-International`).
+For many application areas it includes specific units and quantities, such as the unit of the Hubble constant, a compound unit: km/s/Mpc `om:kilometrePerSecond-TimePerMegaparsec`, and the quantity viable count `om:ViableCount`.

-The following *application areas* are supported by OM:
+The following application areas are supported by OM:

 * Geometry
 * Mechanics